MollyAdamsson/elevated-eats/README.md

 I chose to keep the site minimalistic and simple, mostly so that all of the focus where on the food.

-I chose XXX color for the individual components
+I chose a white color for the individual components

-The Icons and borders have a red color.
+The icons and borders have a red color.

 The main text have a simple black.